25 Species of Animals in Cancun: Discover Mexico Wildlife

 Crocodiles have made a name for themselves in the beautiful destination of Cancun.
 While vacationing in this popular resort city, visitors can expect to get up close and personal with these magnificent creatures.

-Located at the east coast of Cancun city, Nichupte Lagoon is where you will find a large population of Morelet’s crocodiles.
+Located on the east coast of Cancun city, Nichupte Lagoon is where you will find a large population of Morelet’s crocodiles.

-The lagoon is a natural habitat for these crocodiles, so you will spot many of them inside the water or just outside it.
+The lagoon is a natural habitat for these crocodiles, so you will spot many inside or outside the water.
 They’re mostly harmless to humans, but it’s still recommended to keep your distance.

-Then there are the Cenote Manatí (also called Casa Cenote) just an hour and half away from Cancun where you can go to meet the resident crocodile named Pancho (also called Panchito sometimes).
+Then there is the Cenote Manatí (also called Casa Cenote), just an hour and a half away from Cancun, where you can meet the resident crocodile Pancho (also called Panchito sometimes).

 13. Spider Monkeys

-Spider monkeys are one of the most interesting and unique animals that can be found in the Yucatan.
-Native to Central and South America, these small primates are one of the New World monkeys, but they look quite different from the other four species.
+Spider monkeys are among the most interesting and unique animals found in the Yucatan.
+They are native to Mexico, Central and South America, and are one of the New World monkeys, but they look quite different from the other four species.

 With long, thin limbs and prehensile tails that they use as an extra hand while swinging through trees, this active creature is a joy to observe in its natural environment.

-These social creatures usually live in groups of 20-30 monkeys and they travel together looking for food like fruits, nuts, flowers, and insects.
+These social creatures usually live in groups of 20-30 monkeys and travel together, looking for food such as fruits, nuts, flowers, and insects.

-They never get tired of exploring, so it’s no surprise that tourists visiting Cancun often spot them in the lush jungles of the southern part of Yucatan.
+They never tire of exploring, so it’s no surprise that tourists visiting Cancun often spot them in the lush jungles of the southern part of Yucatan.

-The Punta Laguna Monkey Reserve is one of the most popular places to spot both spider and howler monkeys.
-The size of this reserve is huge, and it’s in the smack middle of a jungle with a thriving population of monkeys.
+The Punta Laguna Monkey Reserve is one of the most popular places to spot spider and howler monkeys.
+This huge reserve is in the middle of a jungle with a thriving population of monkeys.

 When here, you can take hikes throughout the jungle to spot spider monkeys in their natural habitat.

-Additionally, there is the Akumal Monkey Sanctuary where you can go see rescued spider monkeys along with many other species.
+Additionally, there is the Akumal Monkey Sanctuary, where you can see rescued spider monkeys and many other species.

-Although I don’t usually support places where they keep animals in captivity, the Monkey Sanctuary is a rescue center where they rehabilitated the hurt monkey and other species that could not survive in the wild on their own.
+Although I don’t usually support places that keep animals in captivity, the Monkey Sanctuary is a rescue center that rehabilitates hurt monkeys and other species that cannot survive in the wild.

-They also have a souvenir shop featuring handmade local crafts and offer sanctuary tours that include a trip to the nearby cenote Ma’ax — named after the Mayan name for spider monkeys — and an ATV tour through the surrounding jungle.
+They also have a souvenir shop featuring handmade local crafts and offer sanctuary tours, including a trip to the nearby cenote Ma’ax — named after the Mayan name for spider monkeys — and an ATV tour through the surrounding jungle.

 14. Dolphins